These steps assume creating a bridge between NEAR Testnet and a Calimero shard manually.

-- Deploy light client contract on Testnet
+- Deploy and init the light client contract on NEAR Testnet

-- Deploy prover contract on Testnet
+- Deploy and init the prover contract on NEAR Testnet

-- Deploy light client contract on Calimero
+- Deploy and init the light client contract on Calimero

-- Deploy prover contract on Calimero
+- Deploy and init the prover contract on Calimero

 Deploy the Connectors

-- Deploy ft_connector_source on Testnet
+- Deploy and init ft_connector on NEAR Testnet

-- Deploy ft_connector_destination on Calimero
+- Deploy and init ft_connector on Calimero

 - Start bridge service and keep it running

-Prerequisite for transferring tokens from source chain to destination chain, is that the fungible token on source chain is registered with the ft_connector_source contract account id.
-Most of the fungible tokens require to call near_deposit before ever interacting with that specific fungible token.
+Prerequisite for transferring tokens from source chain to destination chain, is that the fungible token on source chain is registered with the ft_connector contract account id.
+Most of the fungible tokens require to call storage_deposit before ever interacting with that specific fungible token.
 This step is called registering the account with the ft contract.
 (NOTE: This is not always the case - for example USN does not require this step).

-Once the ft_connector_source is registered with the fungible token, anyone can start transferring tokens from source to destination chain and withdraw the tokens back from the destination chain to source chain.
+Once the ft_connector is registered with the fungible token, anyone can start transferring tokens from source to destination chain and withdraw the tokens back from the destination chain to source chain.
 All the steps that are happening when initiating a transfer to either side are described under Fungible token connector section.